dino-dna/checkup/readme.md

 ### not into javascript?

-not a js fan? or, perhaps you just want to run some other binary? no problem--just fire off a subprocess to run _your thing_. you can `require('child_process')` and use that, but i strongly advise using `execa`, which is passed in for you:
+Not a js fan?
+Perhaps you just want to run some other binary for a health check?
+We get it.
+No problem--just fire off a subprocess to run _your thing_.
+You can `require('child_process')` and use that, but it's advised to use the `execa` function, which is passed in for you:

 ```js
 // config.js